AAFC-BICoE/dina-planning/docs/UserManual.md

 ## Permissions

 * Admins can do everything
-* Read permission to all authenticated user
+* Read permission are given to all authenticated user
-* For most of the objects, Write permission to all members of a group for objects within that same group
+* For most of the objects, all members of a group will have Write permission for objects within that same group
-* For some objects, Write permission to Collection Manager only
+* For some objects, Write permission are only available to the Collection Manager role